javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_2_Eigen_Analysis_and_Matrix_Decomposition/linear_transformations.md

 $$

 15. Find its rank and nullity.
-16. Determine whether
+16. Determine whether the below matrix is invertible.

 $$
 \begin{bmatrix}2&1\\
 4&2\end{bmatrix}
 $$

-     is invertible.
 18. Write Python code to rotate a vector by $(90^\circ)$.
 19. Write Python code to project a vector onto the $(x)$-axis.
 20. Implement a shear transformation and plot a square before and after.